ilginphr/dsa210-project/README.md

 ### **Hypothesis Testing**
 - **Null Hypothesis (H0):** There is no significant relationship between caloric intake, burned calories, water consumption, and weight loss.
-- **Alternative Hypothesis (H1):** There is a significant relationship between these factors and weight loss.
+- **Alternative Hypothesis (H1):** There is a significant relationship between these factors and weight loss
+## Machine Learning

+To predict weight based on intake, exercise, and hydration:

+1. **Features & Target**
+   - Features: Caloric Intake, Burned Calories, Water Consumption (L), Caloric Deficit
+   - Target: Weight (kg)

+2. **Train–Test Split**
+   - 80% training, 20% testing (random_state=42)

+3. **Models**
+   - Linear Regression
+   - Random Forest Regressor

+4. **Metrics**
+   - Mean Squared Error (MSE)
+   - Coefficient of Determination (R²)

+5. **Results**
+   - Linear Regression → MSE: _X.XXX_, R²: _Y.YYY_
+   - Random Forest   → MSE: _A.AAA_, R²: _B.BBB_

+6. **Interpretation**
+   - The Random Forest model’s higher R² score indicates it captures nonlinear relationships in the data      more effectively than Linear Regression.
+   - Both models identify caloric deficit and burned calories as the most important predictors of weight.

 ### **Expected Outcomes**
 By the end of this study, the project aims to answer the following questions: